 Where to Stay and What to Do in Conejo Valley, California

 With Southern California’s seemingly endless days of sunshine, it is a great place to visit any time of year.
 If you are looking to escape from the crowds in Los Angeles, plan a visit to Conejo Valley.
 It is conveniently located between LA and Santa Barbara, just 30 minutes from Malibu.
 They have a strong arts community including museums, music venues event.
 Together with several hiking trails, biking centers, horseback riding ranches and great places to eat it all makes Conejo Valley a great destination for a vacation.

-There are a lot of Conjo Valley Hotels however, the Palm Garden Hotel, which is found just off of Highway 101 in Thousand Oaks, makes a great home base for exploring Conejo Valley.
+There are a lot of Conjo Valley Hotels however, the Palm Garden Hotel, which is found just off of Highway 101 in Thousand Oaks, makes a great home base for exploring the area.
 This urban hideaway is just a short drive from the Malibu coast, shopping, restaurants, wineries, hiking and more.

 The hotel is set up courtyard style with the outdoor area as its centerpiece.
 There is a large heated pool and a hot tub.
 You will find comfortable cabana-style seating, a 6-hole putting green, a life-sized chessboard, and firepits.

 The Palm Garden rooms and suites have recently been refreshed with a contemporary style.
 There are several with luxury upgrades including high-end end linens and a 42″ flat screen HD TV.
 All guests enjoy free Wi-Fi and complimentary buffet breakfast at Brendan’s.

 Set on one of the most beautiful spots in Southern California is the Ronald Reagan Presidential Library and Museum.
 It should definitely be on your lists of things to do in Conjeo Valley.
 The one-hundred-acre site is perched high on a mountain top with spectacular views of the surrounding mountains.

 Many people aren’t aware that a Presidential Library is not a traditional library.
 You don’t visit them to check out books.
 Rather they are museums and archives that preserve the history of our American Presidents.
 They are educational and entertaining and perfect for visitors of all ages.